-8. Profile of the WMO
+7. Profile of the WMO

-The Act places a coordinating role on the WMO, which naturally means that the WMO does not have to be a specialist waste management practitioner, but will have to ensure that specialist are available in the administration or are appointed on a temporary basis, to perform the functions assigned to their respective administration.
-However, due to the fact that the WMO will have to ensure effective implementation of the national waste management strategy, some level of understanding of the issues will be a necessity.
+The Act places a coordinating role on the WMO, which naturally means that the WMO does not have to be a specialist waste management practitioner, but will have to ensure that specialist are available in the administration or are appointed to a temporary basis, to perform the functions assigned to their respective administration.
+However, due to the fact that the WMO will have to ensure effective implementation of the national wastemanagement strategy, some level of understanding of the issues will be a necessity.

 As a guide in the designation of such an officer, it is recommended that they should have the following credentials:

 - A person who is specifically responsible for waste management in the national, provincial or municipality.
-The WMO may in addition to their role, assume other responsibilities as directed by their authority. - A middle to senior management level. - A person who has broad knowledge of waste management and related matters. - A person who can be mandated to represent their respective administration in meetings with other WMO and be mandated to take a position and/or decisions - A person who has sufficient authority to make decisions on day to day waste management issues - A person may be a full time/ contract employee of the national, provincial or municipal administration. - A person who will be accessible to the public at all times, when not available, he/she must ensure that the delegated person is available to address matters.
+The WMO may in addition to their role, assume other responsibilities as directed by their authority - A middle to senior management level - A person who has broad knowledge of waste management and related matters - A person who can be mandated to represent their respective administration in meetings with other WMO and be mandated to take a position and/or decisions - A person who has sufficient authority to make decisions on day to day waste management issues - A person maybe a full time/contract employee of the national, provincial or municipal administration. - A WMO may not be consultant, but may appoint consultants to perform some of the duties assigned to them - A person who will be accessible to the public at all times, when not available, he/she must ensure that the delegated person is available to address matters